GBSD board meeting — May 7, 2026

 Elementary music eliminated district-wide

-Every K-5 student in all 9 GBSD elementary schools loses weekly music instruction taught by a certified, licenced and music endorsed educator.
+Every K-5 student in all 10 GBSD elementary schools loses weekly music instruction taught by a certified, licensed and music endorsed educator.

 • 9 elementary buildings lose their music teacher